-Are you embarrassed with the way your kids talk back to you?
-Here’s how to stop your child talking back and build a strong parent-child relationship.
+Are you embarrassed with the way your child talks back to you?
+Discover how to discipline kids talking back and build a strong relationship instead.

-An SSBE reader wrote in wondering where she went wrong that her daughter thinks talking back is okay.
-She’s shocked at some of the words coming out of her mouth.
-Especially whe,n not too long ago, she was the most angelic person in the world.
+Wondering where you’ve gone wrong that your daughter thinks talking back is okay?
+Maybe you’re shocked at some of the words coming out of her mouth, especially when, not too long ago, she was the most angelic person in the world.

-She’s tried everything.
-Taking her beloved toys away, time outs, no television, and maybe even spanking.
-Nothing was working—her little girl still talked back, and she didn’t know what do.
+You’ve tried everything: taking her beloved toys away, time outs, no television, even spanking.
+Nothing is working—your little girl is still talking back, and you have no idea what to do.

 But first, let’s discuss why kids talk back.
 You just might see it’s normal (and forgivable!):

 - Testing boundaries.
 Kids don’t know boundaries until they test them.
 That’s why my toddler will throw a heavy toy because he didn’t know they aren’t meant for throwing.

 - Getting your attention.
 Isn’t it ironic that misbehavior guarantees kids will get attention?
 They resort to talking back because they know we’ll respond (even if negatively).